Our Faculty, Staff and Board of Directors

 It is very important to Greensboro Ballet that it give back to the community in which it makes its home.
 Our various outreach programs include

 -Dancing Above the Barre, a program for students with various disabilities that in the past have kept them out of dance class.
-This popular program has grown and now these dancers have done their own Outreaches to Kernersville's Fourth of July Playground and UNITE in downtown GSO;
+This popular program has grown and now these dancers have done their own Outreaches with Kernersville's Fourth of July Playground and UNITE in downtown GSO;

--Participation in Downtown Greensboro’s free First Friday events and numerous community and arts events held at LeBauer Park, Greensboro Children's Museum, the Big Hair Ball, Touch A Truck, the Carolina Theatre's 90th Anniversary and much more;
+-Participation in Downtown Greensboro’s free First Friday events and numerous community and arts events held at LeBauer Park, Greensboro Children's Museum, the Central Library, Touch A Truck, for local fundraising events (EMF, Carolina Theatre, GSO Guild, Big Hair Ball, etc.) and much more;

--Providing free Summer camps or complimentary tickets to other non-profit organizations in order to expose more members of our community classical dance.
+-Providing free Summer camps or complimentary tickets to other non-profit organizations (through donations for auctions/raffles) in order to expose more members of our community classical dance while supporting our community!